-The July 2 Motion included the following three aspects:
+The July 2 Motion included the following three aspects, which we repeat here.

 - 1. Reassign the investigation into sanctions to an independent adjudicator outside the CPUC - 2.
 Formally open the investigation regarding sanctions and allow parties to engage in discovery. - 3.
 Compel release of communications starting 2/1/2012 regarding SONGS and/or the SONGS settlement.